darkoverlordofdata/exspresso/coding standards.md

   * Include private helper classes in the same file
   * Prefix protected member names with an undersocore
   * Initialize array and object members in the constructor.
 Set the prototype value to null
-  * Define static members using this context
+  * Define static members using 'this' context
+  * Public properties shall be camelCase
+  * Protected or private properties shall be _snake_case

   Example MyBase.coffee: